Visual Identity

 When it comes to your brand, color will send your audience a message — but what kind?
 When used poorly or unintentionally, color can conjure negative responses and feelings.
 (There’s a reason why we say someone “has the blues.”
 And oh, yes — we will talk about tech blue.)
 But if you use it wisely, strategically, and authentically, color becomes a rich asset.

 As a team of design experts, we use color psychology to evaluate how palettes will resonate with your target audience.
-In this blog, we take you inside the color wheel, examining why certain hues are often used — and identifying opportunities for your B2B tech brand to stand out.
+In this blog, we discuss changing color palettes (why, how, when, and the process) as well as why certain hues are often used — and identifying opportunities for your B2B tech brand to stand out.

 The Impact of Color Psychology in B2B Branding